sandrow/coding/Local LLM Chat Bot/readme.txt

 in the terminal type the following ollama pull llama3

-in VS code type the following to setup the enviornment python3 -m venv chatbot
+in VS code type the following to setup the environment python3 -m venv chatbot

-to activate the enviornment type the following source chatbot/bin/activate
+to activate the environment type the following source chatbot/bin/activate

 install the packages:
 pip install langchain langchain-ollama ollama pymupdf pandas python-pptx python-docx

+to run the build type
+python3 main.py

+to turn off the virtual environment type the following deactivate